Dashi vs Anchovy Broth: Differences in taste, uses, and countries

-One thing you may notice is that among Asian cultures there are often ingredients and recipes that are very similar to one another.
-This is especially the case with a certain pair of ingredients.
+One thing you may notice is that among Asian cultures, there are often ingredients and recipes that are very similar.
+This is especially the case with dashi for Japanese and anchovy broth for Korean cuisine.

 As a result, anchovy broth has a much fishier taste to it.
 While it may still be jam packed with umami from the kelp, anchovy broth will have a much more noticeable fish taste.

-While it is most commonly used in miso soup, ramen, and udon, dashi can also be used in sauces along with frying and battering meat and vegetables.
+While it is most commonly used in miso soup, ramen, and udon, dashi can also be used in sauces along with frying and battering meat and vegetables for tempura.

 Countries that use it